craftcms/docs/docs/4.x/extend/project-config.md

 - Does it depend on anything that can be managed by non-admins?
 - Would it be cumbersome to admins’ workflows if the component could only be edited in development environments?

-If the answer to any of those is “yes” (now or in the foreseeable future), then it’s not a good candidate for project config support.
+If the answer to any of those is “yes” (now or in the foreseeable future), then it’s likely _not_ a good candidate for project config support.
+See the [scope](../project-config.md#scope) section of the main project config docs for examples of what Craft

 ## Implementing Project Config Support

 To add project config support to a plugin, the service’s CRUD code will need to be shifted around a bit.

-- CRUD methods should update the Project Config, rather than changing things in the database directly.
+- CRUD methods should update the project config, rather than changing things in the database directly.
-- Database changes should only happen as a result of changes to the Project Config.
+- Database changes should only happen as a result of changes to the project config.

-Let’s take a look at how that might work for saving product types in Craft Commerce.
+Let’s take a look at how this might work for saving product types in Craft Commerce.

 ### Step 1: Listen for Config Changes